-This class—developed by Stanford lecturers and comedians from SNL and the Onion—will help you bring humor into the workplace
+This class—developed by Stanford lecturers and comedians from Comedy Central and the Onion—will help you bring humor into the workplace

 Workplaces around the world have changed in 2020 in ways that we never anticipated, leaving many colleagues struggling to form virtual bonds with one another and develop camaraderie over Zoom, even as they deal with the emotional toil of this doozy of a year.
 That’s why the online learning platform edX has created a special professional program that’s designed to energize teams, create more resilient workforces, and bring joy to the virtual workplace—by infusing it with humor.

-The program, called Remotely Humorous, consists of three skills-building courses created by a pair of lecturers from Stanford’s Graduate School of Business: Naomi Bagdonas, a media and strategy consultant who moonlights as a stand-up comic, and Connor Diemand-Yauman, the co-CEO of Merit America, a nonprofit that offers professional skills training to people without college degrees.
+The program, called Remotely Humorous, consists of three skills-building courses created by a pair of lecturers from Stanford’s Graduate School of Business: Naomi Bagdonas—a media and strategy consultant who has co-authored an entire book on the topic called Humor, Seriously—and Connor Diemand-Yauman, the co-CEO of Merit America, a nonprofit that offers professional skills training to people without college degrees.

-Bagdonas and Diemand-Yauman took the bones of their Stanford class, which explores the importance of workplace humor through a behavioral science lens, and revamped it by collaborating with writers from renowned comedy institutions like The Onion and Saturday Night Live.
+The course is inspired by the class that Bagdonas and Diemand-Yauman have taught at Stanford with Dr. Jennifer Aaker, which explores the importance of workplace humor through a behavioral science lens, and was created in collaboration with comedians who have written for renowned comedy institutions like The Onion, Comedy Central, and Funny or Die.
 The result is a highly entertaining series of video lectures and assessments that walk students through the importance of bringing laughter into the workplace—and the right ways to deploy it.

 “Naomi and I have this shared belief that humor is one of the most powerful tools we have,” Diemand-Yauman says.
 “It can make teams more bonded and effective, and help leaders be more authentic and trustworthy.
 And it’s especially relevant now.”
 The shift to remote work, he points out, have left many people feeling particularly isolated and lonely.
 And during tumultuous times, he says, “we need humor more than ever….
 It reveals our humanity, defuses tension, and bonds us in ways that wouldn’t be otherwise possible.”

 Remotely Humorous may be lighthearted, but it’s grounded in science.
 The curriculum is based on research that demonstrates how humor improves both work life and professional growth.
 A series of studies conducted by researchers from Wharton and Harvard, for example, have found that using humor in the workplace can make someone seem more competent and confident.
 It can even help them land a job.
 (A survey of executives conducted by Hodge-Cronin & Associates found that 98% preferred employees with a sense of humor.)
-A groundbreaking study by psychologist Alice M. Isen found that humor aids people in creative problem solving, in part because laughing makes us more relaxed; when we are in fight or flight mode, we can’t access higher order thinking.
+A groundbreaking study by Karuna Subramaniam and her colleagues found that humor aids people in creative problem solving, in part because laughing makes us more relaxed; when we are in fight or flight mode, we can’t access higher order thinking.

 Bagdonas and Diemand-Yauman structured their program in a traditional way, with videos and assessments that are packed with research and evidence-based recommendations.
 But there’s a twist.
 “Unlike most other online courses, it’s heavily based on activities,” Bagdonas says.
 “So you can take it with your team and do the activities together.
 It’s almost like an intensive culture boot camp—just with slightly fewer trust falls.”
 (Because all classes on edX are self-paced, you can register on edX and begin taking Remotely Humorous any time you want.)